 Jeng Chi now has a full bar with slurpy good cocktails, plus a selection of beer and wine to enjoy.

-You will be enamoured with Jeng Chi’s amazing bakery filled to the brim with lovely pastries of all sorts.
+You will be enamored with Jeng Chi’s amazing bakery filled to the brim with lovely pastries of all sorts.
 Remember this for your next occasion.

 Take on a reservation this week for a taste of something uniquely delicious in Dallas.
 Jeng Chi is located at 400 N Greenville #11 in the park called Little China.